mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ## Other Interesting Verses

 {% include verse.html
+text="I will pour on David’s house and on the inhabitants of Jerusalem the spirit of grace and of supplication.
+They will look to me whom they have pierced; and they shall mourn for him as one mourns for **his only son**, and will grieve bitterly for him as one grieves for **his firstborn**." verse="Zechariah 12:10"
+%}

+{% include verse.html
 text="Jesus said to him, “Have I been with you such a long time, and do you not know me, Philip?
 He who has seen me has seen the Father.
 How do you say, ‘Show us the Father’?
 Don’t you believe that I am in the Father, and the Father in me?
 The words that I tell you, I speak not from myself; but the Father who lives in me does his works.
 Believe me that I am in the Father, and the Father in me; or else believe me for the very works’ sake." verse="John 14:9-11"
 %}